 - Flipflops are not illegal for drivers to wear but, the law requires footwear to be comfortable and, above all, safe, and Tráfico says that it does not consider flipflops to be safe.
 So, although technically not against the law, a fine for driving unsafely is always a possibility if wearing flipflops, and if involved in an accident whilst wearing them, a charge of dangerous driving is an actual likelihood.

-Finally, the speed cameras throughout Spain are now automatically checking number plates to confirm whether cars have an insurance policy registered to them.
+Do remember that speed cameras throughout Spain are now automatically checking number plates to confirm whether cars have an insurance policy registered to them.
 Fines from €600 to €3,000 are already being issued for those without insurance.
 Police say that the first €3.50 of all insured drivers’ premiums goes towards compensation for victims of those who have not bothered or who are unable to insure themselves.